 Are you a farmer seeking new markets?

 Local foods generated $11.7 billion in sales in 2014 and are estimated to climb to $20.2 billion by this year.
 At the same time, growth of sales of local food at farmers markets, farm stands and through CSA models has lost momentum.
-Farmers who previously found success selling products through direct-marketing channels are now seeking new markets.
+Some farmers who previously found success selling products through direct-marketing channels are now seeking new markets.

 The Baskets to Pallets project provides educational resources and trainings to prepare farmers to enter 'intermediated' channels such as food hubs, groceries, schools and cooperatives.
 The project was founded in 2014.

-Stay in touch with Baskets to Pallets
+Baskets to Pallets Educator Cohort

 News and Updates